WriteTech-Hub/writetech-doc-review/reviews/review.md

 ### Actionable Suggestions

+Based on the findings and examples in previous sections, below are some suggestions that can be applied:

 - Some long sentences can be broken into shorter sentences for better reading and understanding.
 - Using punctuation properly can help the audience understand the exact meaning of a sentence.
   There might be another way to avoid using heavy back-to-back admonitions so that the audience isn't distracted.